ULuvlemonaidd/SoSo/README.md

 Python Vulnerability Scanner
 🚀 Features

-Pick your favorite tool from the menu and watch the magic happen:

 🔌 TCP Port Scanner – Find open ports on any target.

 📡 UDP Scanner – Explore UDP services silently.